Perfect Graph Modification Problems: An Integer Programming Approach: Abstract

 \section{Abstract}

-Graph modification problems, which aim to find a small set of modifications to a graph so that it satisfies a desired property, have been studied for several special graph classes.
-The literature is rather rich in NP-completeness results and polynomial time solvable cases.
-However, to the best of our knowledge, only a few exact algorithms have been suggested to address NP-hard cases.
-In this work, we propose exact solution methods based on integer programming for three perfect graph modification problems: minimum perfect editing, minimum perfect completion and the perfect sandwich problem.
-The minimum perfect editing problem inquires the smallest number of edge additions and deletions to make a graph perfect, while the completion problem allows only edge additions.
-In the perfect sandwich problem, only a given subset of non-edges can be changed to edges, and the problem asks whether a perfect graph can be obtained in this way.
-The proposed methods are based on the Strong Perfect Graph Theorem~\cite{SPGT}.
-We represent odd holes and odd antiholes as linear inequalities, and formulate an integer programming model to solve minimum perfect editing problem.
-To address the exponential number of constraints, we propose a cutting plane algorithm which relies on finding odd holes and odd antiholes.
-To enhance the practical efficiency of the cutting plane algorithm, we address the expected number of odd holes and odd antiholes in random graphs.
-In addition, we propose a heuristic algorithm to make a given graph perfect, which is used to obtain improved upper bounds for the editing and the completion problems.
-Finally, we demonstrate empirical effectiveness of the proposed methods through computational experiments.
+Graph modification problems aim to find a small set of modifications to a graph so that it satisfies a desired property.
+The literature is rather rich in NP-completeness results and polynomial time solvable cases for special graph classes.
+However, no exact algorithm has been proposed for perfect graph modification problems.
+In this work, we propose the first exact solution methods based on integer programming for three variants: minimum perfect editing, minimum perfect completion, and the perfect sandwich problems.
+The minimum perfect editing problem inquires about the smallest number of edge additions and deletions needed to make a graph perfect, while the completion problem allows only for edge additions.
+The perfect sandwich problem is a decision problem that asks whether a perfect graph can be formed by adding edges from a restricted subset.
+To solve these problems, we formulate an integer programming model based on the Strong Perfect Graph Theorem.
+To address the resulting exponential number of constraints, we propose a branch-and-cut algorithm that dynamically generates them on demand.
+At the core of this approach is an efficient separation routine for enumerating odd holes and odd antiholes.
+We also release this underlying routine as \texttt{is\_perfect}—a standalone open-source perfect graph recognizer and odd hole enumerator designed for broader community reuse.
+To enhance the practical efficiency of the branch-and-cut algorithm, we calculate the expected number of odd holes and odd antiholes in random \erdosrenyi{} graphs.
+In addition, we propose \texttt{IterativeModificationHeuristic}, the first heuristic for the editing and completion problems, which provides upper bounds.
+Finally, we demonstrate the empirical effectiveness of the proposed methods through computational experiments on a wide range of instance types; all benchmark instances are publicly available.